 After further career moves in graphic design, I began teaching various art classes.
 I also began teaching in local primary schools.
 I have now stopped teaching in order to devote myself entirely to painting.
 I paint in both oil and watercolours, depending on the subject and have no preference.
 I paint ordinary people in their environments and always try to make the commonplace interesting.

 My work has recently been featured in The Artist and Artists and Illustrators magazine.
 I have exhibited at The Royal Society of Portrait Painters at the Mall galleries, London.
-I won the watercolour prize at the Royal Ulster Academy, Belfast in 2017 and last year, I won the Whyte's auctioneers prize in the Watercolour Society of Ireland exhibition in Dublin and I was awarded second prize at this years, Artist of the Year exhibition at the Mall Galleries, London, sponsored by Artists and Illustrators magazine.
+I won the watercolour prize at the Royal Ulster Academy, Belfast in 2017 and last year, I won the Whyte’s auctioneers prize in the Watercolour Society of Ireland exhibition in Dublin and I was awarded second prize at this years, Artist of the Year exhibition at the Mall Galleries, London, sponsored by Artists and Illustrators magazine.
+Last year I was invited to exhibit at the Fabriano international watercolour exhibition in Italy and to exhibit with the International Watercolour Masters in England this year.